Access, Belonging, & Connection Resources

 Password: BOOKCLUB

 The book discusses Liberatory Harm Reduction, and throughout this year’s readings we will become more familiar with what this means.
 On page 7 Shira Hassan writes, “This book is about Liberatory Harm Reduction as a political philosophy, lifesaving strategy, and set of concrete tools.”
 The profession of collegiate recovery, while vital, does present with some limitation to the practice of harm reduction.
-I look forward to many nuanced and productive conversations about these concerns.
-It is my hope that book club this year will allow each of our participating collegiate recovery professionals to feel a new confidence in including harm reduction in their philosophies, strategies, and toolkits.
+We look forward to many nuanced and productive conversations about these concerns.
+It is our hope that book club this year will allow each of our participating collegiate recovery professionals to feel a new confidence in including harm reduction in their philosophies, strategies, and toolkits.

-To better approach this new topic, an understanding of transformative just may be helpful.
+To better approach this new topic, an understanding of transformative justice may be helpful.
 Linked below is a video which features a couple of authors of this book as well as some other experts, each defining transformative justice.

 Previous Book Club Discussions